 The Pre-School Framework - an introduction for swimming teachers24 March 2017

-The Pre-School Framework introduces pre-schoolers to the water and the swimming environment through fun and games.
-It helps develop basic motor skills.
+The Pre-School Framework introduces pre-schoolers to swimming through fun and games.

 It also offers support for those learners who may have additional needs, requiring smaller steps.
 Here’s what you need to know about the Pre-School Framework.